Earn 22% rewards with Cosmos Staking

 Step 1.
 Open Atomic Wallet.

 Step 2.
 Get ATOM.
-You can buy ATOM with a credit card or exchange from another cryptocurrency within the wallet.
+You can buy ATOM with a credit card or swap from another cryptocurrency within the wallet.

 Step 3.
 Then click on ATOM from the coin list.